 All of a sudden you have a humming air compressor.
 What’s with that?
 If your air compressor hums instead of the motor firing up, it’s telling you something.
 The message the humming air compressor is trying to tell you is that it is quite likely a power-related issue that is the problem.

 Lose The Extension Cord!

-If you have had to move your air compressor to use it and as a result you needed to get power to it via an extension cord, the extension cord is quite possibly the problem.
+If you have had to move your air compressor to use it and as a result, you needed to get power to it via an extension cord, the extension cord is quite possibly the problem.
 If you are using a 14 gauge x 100′ extension cord, for example, you are almost certain to be starving your compressor motor, and it cannot get enough juice to get going.
 It may start to hum.

 The first thing to do if the compressor starts to hum is to plug it directly into a wall socket.
 If the compressor starts without humming, your extension cord is not heavy enough gauge or is too long.
 Lose it.

-Your compressor prefers a power supply with a 20 AMP breaker, and has no other electrical appliances pulling power from the same circuit.
+Your compressor prefers a power supply with a 20 AMP breaker and has no other electrical appliances pulling power from the same circuit.

-If where you need compressed air requires you to move the compressor and use an extension, I recommend that you instead use as air hose to extend the reach.
-The longer hose will diminish the flow of air to the air tool that is true, and a high demand air tool might struggle a bit, but using an extension cord will possibly damage your compressor motor.
+If where you need compressed air requires you to move the compressor and use an extension, I recommend that you instead use an air hose to extend the reach.
+The longer hose will diminish the flow of air to the air tool that is true, and a high-demand air tool might struggle a bit, but using an extension cord will possibly damage your compressor motor.